Illinois vs. Mississippi State Predictions & Picks - Women's NCAA Tournament First Four

 Illinois Schedule Analysis

-- The Fighting Illini beat the No. 2 Iowa Hawkeyes in a 90-86 win on January 1, which was their best victory of the season.
+- The Fighting Illini's signature win of the season came in a 90-86 victory against the No. 2 Iowa Hawkeyes on January 1.

-- The Fighting Illini have tied for the 41st-most Quadrant 1 wins in the nation (three).

-- The Fighting Illini have seven wins against Quadrant 3 teams, tied for the 43rd-most in the country.
+- Illinois has tied for the 43rd-most Quadrant 2 victories in the country (four).

 Illinois 2022-23 Best Wins